 - If you get a chance, bike or hike up to Lac de Montriond which is a stunning Lake in Montriond, where you can do various activities.

-Other Resorts in the Portes du Soleil
+Other Resorts in the Portes du Soleil Summer

-If you are interested in discovering more of the Portes Du Soleil in either Summer or Winter, you can check out my following articles.
+If you are interested in discovering more of the Portes Du Soleil in either Summer or Winter, you can check out the following articles.
 All are great options for a ski weekend trip with friends or with family.

 - Sunrise Hike and Breakfast on an Alpine Farm – Morgins, Switzerland